aaronscherzinger/connectfour_reinforcementlearning/README.md

 ## Idea and Approach

 This project was a small weekend project in order to experiment a little bit with reinforcement learning and give the tensorflow API a try, which I had not used before.
 Please note that I am by no means an expert in reinforcement learning, nor am I an experienced tensorflow user.
 Also, the goal of this project was *not* to create the best possible AI opponent for playing connect four - please note that the problem of connect four has already been mathematically solved (see [https://en.wikipedia.org/wiki/Connect_Four]).
 Instead, this project was only about implementing a simple deep reinforcement learning strategy in a relatively short amount of time. *(In the end, this took me longer than a weekend as I tried out a few variants, different network topologies, optimizers, and parameter sets.
 Nevertheless, the basic implementation is rather simple and consists only of  a few lines of code)*.

+In the following, I will try to give you an overview of what I have done and what the result looks like.

+### Reinforcement Learning

+Coming soon...

+### Connect Four

+Coming soon...

+### Implementation

+Coming soon...

+### Results

+Coming soon...

 ## Prerequisites